 One of the culprits is time.
 You will need a lot of time to create playable game, let alone MMO, MMORPG, MOBA, Battle Royale and anything with multiplayer.

-If you take part time job instead of full, or don’t work at all, or decide to stop socializing so often, then you will have about 6 clean hours of production daily.
+If you take part-time job instead of full-time, or don’t work at all, or decide to stop socializing so often, then you will have about 6 hours of production daily.

 But for how many years you will have to keep this pace?
 Even if you want to do it, do you think after 3 years you will say “it was worth it”?

-Is Slitherio successful?
+Is SlitherIo successful?
 Considering how many players it has, for sure it is!
 And its absolutely simple concept – browser based multiplayer snake game.
-For all we know, it could be made by one person, and I would be shocked if it was not.
+For all we know, it could be made by one person, and I would be shocked if it wasn’t.

 Dying Commitment & Discipline